ozanerturk/find-libpython/README.md

 # find-libpython

-This is a project inspired from [ktbarrett/find_libpython](https://github.com/ktbarrett/find_libpython)'s python package Actually, it directly uses the same python code.
+This  project inspired by [ktbarrett/find_libpython](https://github.com/ktbarrett/find_libpython)'s python package Actually, it directly uses the same python code.
 Project has built by fetching `find_libpython` raw code and execute as python subprocess
 So, `python` is required